Someo94/SO2Predictor-TinyML/README.md

 Therefore, the model manually registers `AddLeakyRelu()` in the EloquentTinyML resolver.

-During initialization, a warning such as:
+During initialization, a warning might appear such as:

 ```arduino
 Calling AddBuiltin with the same op more than once is not supported (Op: #9).